nslay/ircbnx/ReadMe.txt

-nickserv - The nickserv service name (if any). nickservpassword - The password to identify with the nickserv (if any). shitlist - The shit list file to use. accesslist - The access list file to use. responserules - The response rules file to use.
+nickserv - The nickserv service name (if any). nickservpassword - The password to identify with the nickserv (if any). shitlist - The shit list file to use. seenlist - The seen list file to use. accesslist - The access list file to use. responserules - The response rules file to use.